Aorimn/dislocker/README.md

 This software has been designed to read BitLocker encrypted partitions under a Linux system.
-The driver used to only read volumes encrypted under a Windows 7 system but see now its capabilities extended to:
+The driver has the capability to read/write on:
  - Windows Vista, 7, 8, 8.1 and 10 encrypted partitions;
- - BitLocker-To-Go encrypted partitions - that's USB/FAT32 partitions;
+ - BitLocker-To-Go encrypted partitions - that's USB/FAT32 partitions.
- - be able to write on the above partitions.

 The core driver is composed of a library, with multiple binaries (see the NOTES section below) using this library.
 Two binaries are of interest when wanting to